Yellen calls for the global minimum corporate income tax | ExBulletin

 President Joe Biden has proposed raising the corporate tax rate to 28% from 21%, partially overturning the Trump administration cut from 35% in its 2017 tax legislation.
 Biden also wants to impose a minimum US corporate income tax overseas and make it harder for companies to shift profits offshore.
 The increase would help pay off the White House’s ambitious $ 2.3 trillion infrastructure proposal.

+Auerbach said the OECD has helped push for other agreements on issues such as banking secrecy.

+There is precedent for this kind of thing, Auerbach said.
+But it would be a big deal because it would make countries coordinate their tax system in ways they have not had before.

-Also Monday, Biden said he was not at all worried that a higher corporate tax rate would cause some U.S. companies to relocate overseas, although Yellen’s proposed global minimum tax is intended to prevent happen.
+Also Monday, Biden said he is not at all concerned that a higher corporate tax rate would cause some U.S. companies to relocate overseas, although Yellen’s proposed global minimum tax is intended to prevent that from happening.

-There is no evidence of what.
-Is strange, Biden said in response to a question from reporters.
+There is no evidence of this … this is strange, Biden said in response to a question from reporters.

-Do we have 51 or 52 corporations from Fortune 500 who have not paid a single penny a day for 3 years?
+Do we have 51 or 52 corporations from Fortune 500 who have not paid a single penny a day for three years?
 Tha Biden.
 Come on.

+Senator Pat Toomey, R-Penn., Said Yellens’ proposal was unlikely to make much progress overseas.
+He also said Republicans should change any corporate tax increases if they regain a congressional majority in the next election.

+Warner for distributors: This attempt is likely to fail and even if there is some sort of agreement, it will be non-binding because it is not a treaty, Toomey said.

 Yellen, meanwhile, downplayed the potential for Biden’s administrations’ domestic agenda, which also includes a $ 1.9 trillion COVID relief package approved last month, to boost higher inflation.
 Former Treasury Secretary Larry Summers, among others, has raised such concerns since the bill was passed.